OSGConnect/TOREVIEW-tutorial-makeflow-quickstart/README.md

 The argument `-T condor` submits jobs to the condor batch system.
 The last line `nothing left to do` means the workflow is completed.

+## Detach Master process

+The above execution of makeflow script runs as an interactive process on login node.
+It is a good idea to run Makeflow in the detached mode.
+There are several ways to detach the master process from the terminal, such as `SCREEN`, `tmux`, and `condor job as `local universe`.

+Here we detach the master process from the terminal with condor local job via a simple script `submit_makeflow_to_local_condor.sh`.

+     $ submit_makeflow_to_local_condor.sh fibonacci.makeflow

+The above shell command executes the makeflow file `fibonacci.makeflow` as a local condor job.

 ## What next?